Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed review of the SoFlo SAT tutoring service after using their program

-Since the onset of the Covid pandemic, the college admissions process has become more competitive than ever, especially with respect to elite universities.
-In fact, some schools’ admissions rates have dipped below 4%.
-Thus, in a reversal of recent admissions trends, the SAT is making a major comeback as an opportunity for students to set themselves apart.
-And one company that seems to be surging up the rankings of SAT tutoring services is SoFlo Tutors.
+In today’s competitive admissions landscape, the SAT is making a major comeback as an opportunity for students to set themselves apart.
+And one company that seems to be getting a lot of attention in the SAT tutoring services space is SoFlo Tutors.
 In this detailed breakdown, we cover our experience with them and whether we think SoFlo is worth it.

 SoFlo Tutoring